hashicorp/terraform-aws-nomad/CONTRIBUTING.md

    test output so we can verify that everything is working.
 1. Any notes on backwards incompatibility or downtime.

+## Sign HashiCorp CLA

+We require that all contributors sign our Contributor License Agreement ("CLA") before we can accept the contribution.
+You can read more about HashiCorp's CLA and why we require all contributors to sign it in our [guide to the CLA](https://www.hashicorp.com/cla).

 ## Merge and release

 The maintainers for this repo will review your code and provide feedback.
 If everything looks good, they will merge the code and release a new version, which you'll be able to find in the [releases page](../../releases).